georgewatson/georgewatson.me/_posts/2019-06-04-object-oriented-processing-of-pdb-files-in-python.md

 ```

 That's much easier to work with.
-You may have noticed that residues and coordinates are objects too,
+You may have noticed that residues and coördinates are objects too,
 so these elements can be easily shared across record types
 and a load of powerful and expressive methods can be exposed.